gipfelen/Apollo-Template/README.md

    - B: Deploy single provider with custom settings:
         Run `docker run --rm -v ${PWD}:/app/ chrisengelhardt/apollo-autodeploy --help` from within the directory of your chosen cloud provider

-Note: For IBM you have to create a namespace first and place it into `ibm.tf` at line `namespace = "YOURNAMESPACE"`.
+Note: For IBM you have to create a namespace first and place it into `ibm.tf` on all lines with `namespace = "YOURNAMESPACE"`.

 ```
 Usage: /app/deploy.sh [--help] [--region region] [--url] [--mapping]